atakanaltok/awesome-useful-websites/README.md

 * https://smallworld.kiwi/signin - Small World uses the location from your Twitter profile to find nearby friends
 * https://chirpty.com/ - Create your own Twitter interaction circle
 * https://capturemytweet.in/ - Turn your tweets into wonderful images for free
+* https://freecodetools.org/twitter-card-generator/ - Twitter Card Generator tool.
+Use this tool to attach rich content to Tweets completely free.